-Under the Company's articles, the Company's directors are required to use their best efforts to ensure that the Company qualifies and remains qualified as a MIC pursuant to the Tax Act.
+The Company's directors work to ensure that the Company remains qualified as a MIC pursuant to the Tax Act.
 Additionally, the Manager has agreed, in the Financial Services Agreement, to perform its duties as the manager of a MIC in compliance with the Tax Act.